leingang/codewars-python-debugger/README.md

-# codewars-python-template
+# codewars-python-debugger

-A codewars python kata
+A codewars python kata to create a debugger metaclass

 ## Developing